theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/target-principal-TPN.md

 ![XU3_Designer_Authentication](../assets/images/xu/articles/XU3_Designer_Authentication.png){:class="img-responsive"}

 !!! note
-    The Target Principal Name only needs to be changed in the Xtract Universal Designer login window if the service account of the XU Windows Service has been changed.
+    The Target Principal Name only needs to be changed in the {{ productName }} Designer login window if the service account of the XU Windows Service has been changed.

 ### If the service runs under another account

-Deviating from the standard, the service can also be executed under a different account e.g. User Principal Name (UPN) or Service Principal Name (SPN).<br> The UPN or SPN of the Xtract Universal Windows service executes the write processes for the target environments in this context. <br> Accordingly, this user must have necessary write permissions for the database.
+Deviating from the standard, the service can also be executed under a different account e.g. User Principal Name (UPN) or Service Principal Name (SPN).<br> The UPN or SPN of the {{ productName }} Windows service executes the write processes for the target environments in this context. <br> Accordingly, this user must have necessary write permissions for the database.

 ### User Principal Name (UPN)